AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/redirect-to-parent-environment-when-accessing-new-integration-environment.md

 ---
+description: This article provides troubleshooting instructions for the Adobe Commerce on cloud infrastructure issue where trying to access the newly created Integration environment takes you to the parent environment instead.
+labels: 2.x.x,Magento Commerce Cloud,base_url,redirect,troubleshooting,Adobe Commerce,cloud infrastructure
 title: Redirect to parent environment when accessing new Integration environment
-labels: 2.x.x,Magento Commerce Cloud,base_url,redirect,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

+# Redirect to parent environment when accessing new Integration environment

 This article provides troubleshooting instructions for the Adobe Commerce on cloud infrastructure issue where trying to access the newly created Integration environment takes you to the parent environment instead.